apache/sis-site/content/code-patterns.md

 # Referencing    {#referencing}

-This section lists recommended code pattern when using the `sis-referencing` module.
+This section lists recommended code pattern when using or developing the `sis-referencing` module.

 ## Never explicitly swap coordinates for axis order    {#axisOrder}